-When light hits a surface of a material it will either be reflected, absorbed or transmitted through the material (or a combination of the above).
+When light hits the surface of a material, it will either be reflected, absorbed, or transmitted through the material (or a combination of the above).
 The reflectance of this light will depend on the object’s structure and material properties.

 Configuring a Setup

 Since reflection measurements can be performed in a fairly broad wavelength range, Avantes offers several spectrometers that are suited for reflection measurements in the broad range of 200 to 2500 nm.
 The most common option for reflection measurements is the AvaSpec-ULS2048CL-EVO, configured from the UV to the near-infrared range.

 To broaden the range even further, multi-channel configurations can be used as well.
-This allows you to measure in a broad wavelength range while still maintining a high resolution and sensitivity.
+This allows you to measure in a broad wavelength range while still maintaining a high resolution and sensitivity.

 Accessories for reflection measurements can range from integrating spheres to various reflection probes and collimating lenses, depending on the application.
 We also offer a reflection stage to measure small samples easily.